 There are way too many highlights from the Ocean Spring Bike Ride to mention them all, but we added points of interest to the map with descriptions in the map pins.
 What stood out to us was the views from the bridge and the coastal ride with magnificent homes on one side and the ocean on the other.
 The variety of boats in Ocean Springs harbor was pretty phenomenal, and downtown Ocean Springs was just too cute for words.

-For food, we loved the generous portions and regional cuisine of Mosaic Cafe and waking up for coffee at the Greenhouse on Porter.
+For food, we loved the generous portions and regional cuisine of Mosaic Cafe and stopping for coffee on the Coastal Mississippi Coffee Trail.
 We stayed at the super cute Beatnik micro-hotel in Ocean Springs and loved it.
 The Beatnik was everything we wanted and more (no wonder it made Martha Stewart’s list of best US cabin getaways), but we wouldn’t mind trying the Roost boutique hotel either.
 There are too many good options for delicious restaurants and cozy places to stay to stop exploring.
 If you like quiet and quaint, you should stay in Ocean Springs.
 If you like a little more glitz and glamour, you can cross the bay bridge to the Biloxi Casinos, which, incidentally, is our next Coastal Mississippi ride.

 Biloxi Bike Route (6.5-miles)

 Bike Biloxi put together a Biloxi Bike Route that’s quite nice for what it is.
 It’s a 6.5-mile loop that connects the beauty of old town Biloxi with some long and flowing flats.
 Our two biggest nits were road closure on Oak St (during spring 2021) and the funky routing to avoid a left turn from Howard to Main.
 There’s nothing to be done about the road construction, and that routing might make more sense during busier times, so we kept the route as drawn.